simondramsey/GEE-Image_Export/README.md

 R: SWIR2, G: SWIR1, B: NIR

 Median pixel composite.
 Vegetation appears green.
-Urbanized areas are represented by white, gray, or purple.
+Urbanized areas are represented by white, grey, or purple.
 Soils, sand, and minerals are shown in a variety of colors.
 Snow and ice appear as dark blue, and water as black or blue.